CryptikEd/Weird-Factz-Quiz-/README.md

 ### Content

-- The information provided throughout the Crypto For Beginners website was gathered from various reputable sources covering topics related to cryptocurrency, including articles, whitepapers and educational resources:
+- The information provided throughout the

   [History of crypto](https://worldcoin.org/articles/history-of-cryptocurrency)